 - Drag out a line by hovering over the edge of one of the boxes.
 This will create a direct-report to that manager, adding a new box to your org chart.

 To edit the data that shows in an Org Chart box, simply double click the text and start typing.

 To add new fields, an image, or make other significant changes, click the drop down arrow next to 'Details' and follow these instructions:

 Add a new field by checking boxes, or click ( + Field ) to create a custom field.
 Custom fields can be deleted (via the trash can) but standard fields will always appear in the 'Details' panel.

-To add an image field, check the box on the image field and paste the image URL, or click on the thumbnail and upload/select a photo.
-A little gray box will appear on all Org Chart shapes.
+To add an image field, check the box on the image field and paste the image URL or click on the thumbnail and upload/select a photo.
+A little gray box will appear on all Org Chart shapes as an image placeholder.

 Note: To add an image to a select few org chart boxes, you will need to use hotspots and layers, or otherwise add the image next to the org chart shape.

 Re-standardize the layout of the chart if you have manually moved the boxes out of place by clicking "Clean up layout.'